 Pay attention to how your customers navigate your site.
 Features such as search filters, product suggestions, and reviews can help them quickly locate items they’re looking for.
 Great customer service management matters just as much; opt for platforms with tools like live chat or a robust knowledge base.

-I prioritized multichannel selling features when choosing a platform for my online store.
+When choosing a platform for my online store, I prioritized multichannel selling features.
 I wanted to sell on my website, social media, and marketplaces like Amazon and Etsy.
 Not all platforms offer that flexibility, so it was a key factor in my decision.

 Looking for something highly customizable was key for me so I could craft an engaging brand journey for my audience.
 Ultimately, I picked a platform featuring a simple drag-and-drop editor and many themes and apps to add more features.